stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     When the property is set to true, the product supports accent-insensitive searches.
 For example, for an occurrence of ált, the product stores ált and alt.

+    !!! note
-    **Note:** This configuration results in a larger index.
+    This configuration results in a larger index.
 To change this option, complete the steps in the *Deleting the index* topic.

 search.Queue\_Max
 :   If the server that hosts the Search application stops responding, a queue of requests is created.
 The length of the queue is defined by the value of this property.
 Only the last search request in the queue is sent to the Search server.
 When the server starts responding, the queue is no longer used.
 The default value is 10.

     This property specifies the number of connections that are refused before a subsequent transaction is allowed.

+    !!! note
-    **Note:** The property is used only when Search is installed on a different server from the server where a search is run.
+    The property is used only when Search is installed on a different server from the server where a search is run.

 search.seedlist.maximumPageSize
 :   Maximum number of items on the search return page.
 The value must be greater than or equal to 100.